FenrirSec/Vulpes/README.md

 We needed an efficient, hacking-oriented OS with a minimal CPU/RAM/storage footprint for on-demand online workstations.
 Unlike bulky systems like Kali and Ubuntu that take 20~30 minutes to set up, Vulpes deploys in under 20 seconds on Windows!

-So, here's Vulpes (or VulpOS, still deciding on the name)!
+So, here's Vulpes!
+Oh, also, we added **encryption** of (potentially) hidden volumes in files with LUKS!

 ## Quick Setup ⚡